JustinLawrenceMS/strangler-fig/README.md

 To see a live demo, point your browser to <a href="https://techballet.net/cdc/">JSON Interface with Autocomplete</a>.

-This is just an example of what you can do with a JSON dataset.
-Short and sweet, the CDC's official interface is actually very nice and I do not contend that this is an improvement, but here you have an abbreviated version, with source code.
+This is just an example of what you can do with a JSON dataset, short and sweet.
+The CDC's official interface is actually very nice and I do not contend that this is an improvement, but here you have an abbreviated version, with source code.
 To implement it, just do:

 ```git clone https://github.com/JustinLawrenceMS/json_typeahead```